Death of Gareth Williams: Coroner's inquest

 Anthony O'Toole, the lawyer for the family, said at the coroner's inquest in March 2012 that a second person was either present when Williams died, or someone broke in afterwards and stole items.
 There was no forensic evidence to support this view.
 No sign of forced entry could be found, but it was also noted that the door and locks had been removed by the time police experts had become involved.

 DNA found on Williams's hand turned out to be contamination from one of the forensic scientists and the police determined that a Mediterranean couple they had been seeking had nothing to do with the inquiry.
 LGC, the forensic company, apologized that the error had inflicted such pain on the family, caused by the incorrect data entry of a numerical code.

 Evidence at the inquest showed that it would have been virtually impossible for Williams to have locked himself in the bag.
 Two experts were unable to lock themselves in a similar bag despite making 400 attempts to do so, although one stated there was a small chance Williams had managed the feat.
 Pathologist Richard Shepherd stated it was more likely that Williams was alive when he got into the bag, due to the difficulty of arranging a corpse in the position Williams's body was found in.
 Another pathologist stated that Williams would have been overcome by hypercapnia, elevated carbon dioxide levels, after only two or three minutes in the bag.
 There were no gloves found in the bag and no fingerprints on either the padlock or the bag.

 Williams's family said they believed that "a member of some agency specialising in the dark arts of the secret services" was involved in his death.

 Fiona Wilcox, the coroner, said that she would "follow the evidence" wherever it led.
-Fiona Wilcox was also the coroner for the death of William Broeksmit who was an auditor at Deutsche Bank at the time the bank was underwriting the Danske Bank/Estonia Russian money laundering operation.
+Fiona Wilcox was also the coroner for the death of William S Broeksmit who was an auditor at Deutsche Bank at the time the bank was underwriting the Danske Bank/Estonia Russian money laundering scandal.

 Journalist Duncan Campbell reported that the inquest evidence indicated Williams was one of a team of intelligence officers sent to penetrate US and UK hacking networks.
 He had attended the 2010 Black Hat Briefings and DEF CON conferences.
 He had started with SIS in London in spring 2009, and after taking a number of training courses started on "active operational work".
 A few months before his death, he asked to return to GCHQ as he disliked the "rat race, flash car competitions and post-work drinking culture" at SIS and as a keen cyclist and walker wanted to go back to the countryside, and was due to return in September.